 How does a car's cruise control system function?

 Member

-by rachelle , in category: Automotive , 10 months ago
+by rachelle , in category: Automotive , a year ago

+How does a car's cruise control system function?